 Prior to Green Alliance, she worked as a researcher at the Institute for Social-Ecological Research in Frankfurt, focusing on the development of precautionary measures to tackle pharmaceutical residues in the aquatic environment.

-Caterina is currently completing an MSc in Environmental Technology at Imperial College London and holds a PhD in Biochemistry from the Ludwig-Maximilians-Universität in Munich and an MChem in Chemistry from the University of Oxford.
+Caterina holds an MSc in Environmental Technology from Imperial College London, a PhD in Biochemistry from the Ludwig-Maximilians-Universität in Munich and an MChem in Chemistry from the University of Oxford.

-She holds an MA in Environment Development and Policy and a BA in International Relations, both from the University of Sussex.
+She holds a BA in Modern History from the University of Oxford.

 Before joining Green Alliance, James was a Fellow of the Charityworks Leadership Development Programme, working on strategy development and strategic projects in a large charity.
 He has volunteered in a variety of roles, from conservation to campaigning, and attended the 40th meeting of the IPCC as an assistant to the Netherlands delegation.
 He was also a Student Research Fellow with Maastricht Law Faculty on a project exploring the connection between climate science and law.